kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Authorized government officials.

-A marriage license is a document issued by a county to spouses-to-be that serves as permission to get married.
-Any couple wishing to get married in Kentucky will need to obtain a marriage license before the marriage ceremony.
+A marriage license is a document issued by a county to spouses-to-be that permits marriage.
+Any couple wishing to marry in Kentucky must obtain a marriage license before the marriage ceremony.
 If they do not, the marriage will be seen as void.
-Parties can license from the Offices of Kentucky County Clerks
+Parties can get a license from the Offices of Kentucky County Clerks.

 Marriage licenses are only valid for thirty days; recipients must conduct the marriage ceremony within that time.

-Note: Marriage licenses can only be awarded to parties over 18.
-Although, the state makes provisions for people below 18 to acquire marriage licenses.
+Note: Marriage licenses can only be awarded to parties over 18, although the state makes provisions for people under 18 to acquire marriage licenses.
 Individuals aged 17 must make an order by the District Court available to the County Clerk before applying for a marriage license.

 Are Kentucky Marriage Records Public?